← Back to home

 Code snippet showing the model predictions, confusion matrix, and accuracy values on the test data.

-Looking at the summary statistics of the model, we can see that neither of the indicators is significantly relevant at predicting the next day’s price.
-It proves the model was guessing and relying on the overall trend of the market.
-A p-value of 0.3 is basically noise.
+Looking at the summary statistics of the model, we can see that neither of the indicators gives strong evidence of being useful for predicting the next day’s price.
+This suggests the model was not finding much signal in the lagged returns.
+Most of its apparent accuracy came from leaning into the market’s upward bias.
+A p-value around 0.3 gives me no strong evidence that the feature is useful here.

 Logit regression results table showing coefficients and p-values for the lag variables.